Gerald Zamponi

 • Visiting Professorship, Kyoto University Foundation, 2002

-• Watanabe Distinguished Achievement Award, Faculty of Medicine, 2001
+• Watanabe Distinguished Achievement Award, Faculty of Medicine, University of Calgary, 2001

 • J.A.F.
 Stevenson Visiting Professorship Award of the Canadian Physiological Society, 2000